 Mike has served as City Attorney for the cities of Bell Gardens, San Fernando, and Yucaipa.
 He served as General Counsel of the Metro Gold Line Foothill Extension Construction Authority from its inception in 1999 until 2014 (as Co-General Counsel 1999-2002).

-Michael concentrates on the representation of public entities in a wide range of government law areas, with an emphasis on public works, public contracts, solid waste, transportation, affordable housing, real estate, and successor agency matters.
+Michael concentrates on the representation of public agencies in a wide range of government law areas, with an emphasis on public works, public contracts, solid waste, transportation, affordable housing, real estate, and successor agency matters.

-Michael regularly advises our clients in the procurement and implementation of solid waste and recycling services and programs.
+Michael regularly advises clients in the procurement and implementation of solid waste and recycling services and programs.

 Michael also regularly advises clients on the procurement of materials and services, including professional services.